To grow your company and make it sustainable, you know you need to attract new customers. You must also keep the ones you already have happy.

 Service CRM will be your go-to tool whenever your customers need support from you.

 This is where you’ll find all previous interactions with the customer, billings, and notes.
 You’ll see any complaints they made and the features they requested.
 All the products and services they have bought, upgraded, or downgraded will be here, too.

 When you have all this customer data in one place, you can create a quality experience for your customers.

 You can build strong relationships with long-term customers and improve your customer retention.
 It will cost you less to sell to them compared to acquiring new customers.
 They also tend to spend more than first-time customers.

-In other words, a service CRM will enable you to place customer service at the center of your business.
+In other words, service CRMs enable you to place customer service at the center of your business.